jacobdensford/jacobdensford.com/empire-flame/appendices.md

 ### Alys Aelen

-Alys is the Lord Mayor of Mistcrown.
+Alys was the Lord Mayor of Mistcrown until being forcibly ejected after the discovery that she has made a deal of surrender with the Sinless forces.

 ### Anfled